ISCHEMIC STROKE / PREVENTION

 - carotid artery revascularisation (CAR) = carotid endarterectomy (CEA) or carotid angioplasty and stenting (CAS)

-- carotid revascularisation should be performed only in a ward with low perioperative complications (<3% in asymptomatic stenoses)
+- carotid revascularisation should only be performed in a unit with low perioperative complications (<3% for asymptomatic stenosis)

-- CEA/CAS has similar safety, but CEA seems little safer (ACST-2)
+- CEA and CAS have similar safety, but CEA seems to be a little safer (ACST-2)

 - the SAPPHIRE and CREST trials demonstrated the similar safety of CAS and CEA